firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 ## Creating API applications

 <Accordion title="Opt in/Opt out criteria" icon="fa-info-circle">
-  Please note that you cannot opt out of the Verification of Payee check for the addition of new payees to your account manually.
-Any opt out is only permitted for batch payments.
-This section is only relevant to API applications and batches.
+  You cannot opt out of the Verification of Payee check when adding new payees or sending payments through our web portal.
+Opting out is only allowed for multi-payment batches (i.e., batches containing more than one payment).
+This section applies only to API applications and batches.
 </Accordion>

-Verification of Payee will act on an opt in basis for API applications with Fire.

-When you create an API application you will now be asked to opt in or opt out of a verification of payee check when you create the application.
-This will then apply to any payments made via the API using those application keys.

-You will be asked to make this selection regardless of whether the application is created through the Fire desktop application or via the Fire Payments API.
-Any existing applications will default to opt out.

 ## Submitting large batches

 <Tabs>
   <Tab title="Opted in">
-    If you have opted in to complete a VoP check on any new payees, all payees submitted in the batch will be verified to ensure the name submitted for each payee matches the name on the receiving account.
-If you would like to check this information, you can call our <a href="https://docs.fire.com/reference/getdetailssinglebatch#/"> Get Batch Details </a> endpoint.
-This will summarise the results of the check for the payees in the batch.
+    If you have opted in to perform a VoP check on batch payments, we will perform the check when a batch item is added to the batch.
+The check result can take up to 5 seconds to be received from the beneficiary account provider so it will not be included in the response message.
+If you would like to check the resut, you can call our Get Batch Details endpoint.
+This will summarise the results of the checks for all items in the batch.
 Please note it is not recommended to opt in for large batches.
+You can also call List Items for a bank transfer batch to see more detailed information on an individual batch item.
   </Tab>

   <Tab title="Opted out">
-    If you have opted out, payees (including new payees) will not be verified provided your batch does not only contains a single payment.
+    Opting out of VoP checks is only permissible for multi-payment batches (i.e. batches that contain more than 1 batch item).
+If you have opted out and the batch contains more than 1 batch item at the point of submission, we will not perform a VoP check on any payment included in the batch.
   </Tab>
 </Tabs>